microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS trainer guide - Securing the IoT end to end.md

 -   The Azure IoT Agents have been release with ANSI-C standards in mind.
 The code is freely available on GitHub along with an entire SDK that will enable Contoso to easily re-compile the source for any target device.

-3. Will they be able to monitor for specific events on some of their propriatary devices?
+3. Will they be able to monitor for specific events on some of their proprietary devices?

--   Yes, they can monitor for custom events on their propriatary devices using the Azure IoT SDK to send message and events to their specific IoT Hub(s).
+-   Yes, they can monitor for custom events on their proprietary devices using the Azure IoT SDK to send message and events to their specific IoT Hub(s).

 4. Can Azure support non-TPM hardware devices?